• Skip to primary navigation

 • Microwave: Heat in a covered dish at 1-minute intervals, stirring until warm.

-Can you freeze mashed squash?
+Can you freeze mashed butternut squash?

 Yes, you can and it actually freezes pretty well.
 Here is how to freeze and reheat it: